 The dam over the Lake Falls was a bit cringeworthy.

-Although we missed it since it was closed due to Covid restrictions, the log fort is highly recommended.
+We missed the acclaimed log fort replica since it was closed due to Covid restrictions, so that remains in the bucket list.

 Interested in other hiking options around Naperville?
 Please check other hiking locations here.